softwarewright/softwarewright.github.io/docs/blog/posts/javascript-api-testing.md

 ## Customizing Supertest

-For now we will add this logic above our original test, but don't you worry it wont be there for long.
+For now, we will add this logic above our original test, but don't you worry it won't be there for long.

 ```javascript
 // ./todo.spec.js